lrc-se/bth-sg-server/README.md

 ### Database

 The use of MongoDB to persist scores turned out to be a good fit, mainly because of the almost complete lack of database setup needed.
-Neither tables nor schemata need to be created before – the `scores` collection will instead spring into existence the first time an access attempt is made, whether to read or write.
+Neither tables nor schemata need to be created beforehand; the `scores` collection will instead spring into existence the first time an access attempt is made, whether for reading or writing.
 Furthermore the MongoDB JavaScript driver provides a very simple way of performing upserts, packing into a single function call something which would usually require several sequential SQL operations in a relational database.
 So, a good fit indeed.

-On a technical level the application uses two services that abstract away large parts of the required boilerplate involved in using the driver – one to handle the database connection as such, which is in turn used by another to handle collection operations – but only utilizes a part of what they have to offer for the simple reason that its actual demands are quite slim.

 That said, the use cases for NoSQL databases remain fewer and more specific than those for traditional relational databases, and it is unlikely that the latter will be going the way of the dinosaurs any time soon.
 Their strength is, obviously, in *relational* applications, which, as is or should be commonly known, abound on the Internet.

+On a technical level the application uses two services that abstract away large parts of the required boilerplate involved in using the MongoDB driver – one to handle the database connection as such, which is in turn used by the other to handle collection operations – but only utilizes a part of what they have to offer for the simple reason that its actual demands are quite slim here.

 ### Continuous integration services